iamnbutler/sol-ui/tasks/window_and_rendering.md

 Phase 0 is complete when:

-1. Window opens reliably
+1. Window opens reliably ✅
-2. Triangle renders with vertex colors
+2. Triangle renders with vertex colors ✅
-3. Mouse position is tracked
-4. Basic keyboard input works
+3. Basic immediate mode UI context works
+4. Can render text with `ui.text("Hello")`
+5. Can create styled containers with `ui.group()`
-5. Multiple colored quads can be rendered in a single frame
+6. Multiple UI elements can be rendered in a single frame

 ## Notes